Crosby Law Firm

 In truck accident cases, responsible parties can range from drivers to freight loaders and trucking companies.
 The typical severity of truck accident injuries emphasizes the importance of determining who is liable when filing a claim.

 Figuring out who’s responsible for a crash can be complicated, but you don’t have to handle it alone.
-To build a strong case, our Rockford car accident attorney will gather all necessary evidence.
+To build a strong case, our Rockford car accident attorney at Crosby Law Firm will gather all necessary evidence.
 This includes:

-Insurance companies are known for trying to reduce or deny claims.
+Unfortunately, insurance companies are known for trying to reduce or deny claims.
 Having a Rockford, Illinois, car accident lawyer on your side is crucial when it comes to dealing with them.
+It is a frustrating reality that insurer-customer relations often become combative following a collision.

-At Crosby Law Firm, our dedicated attorney is here to support you every step of the way.
-Our firm has extensive experience dealing with insurance companies that fight injury claims.
+Hiring an attorney is exactly what the insurer doesn’t want you to do.
+At Crosby Law Firm, we have extensive experience dealing with insurance companies that fight injury claims.
 We know their tactics and how to effectively counter them to get fair compensation.
 In the event you need to file a lawsuit, we are prepared to represent you in court.

 Illinois Statute of Limitations for Car Accident Injury Claims